uw-loci/multiscale/docs/API Planning.md

-API planning for mp-python-modules
+API planning for multiscale-imaging
 =========================

-The mp-python-modules project started off as a few personal scripts, but it is quickly morphing into a full library.
+The multiscale-imaging project started off as a few personal scripts, but it is quickly morphing into a full library.
 Several inconsistencies are popping up as this project grows, particularly in how similar function calls do or do not work.
 A consistent API will help reduce these inconsistencies and make this project easier to use for other users.